 - Attribution Identifying the causes of an observed change or event in terms of the relative contributions of multiple causal factors.

-- Biogeochemical cycles and processes Cycle or process in which chemical substances (such as carbon) move through the biotic (living) and abiotic (non-living, such as water and rock) components of the Earth system.
+- Biogeochemical cycles and processes Cycles or processes in which chemical substances (such as carbon) move through the biotic (living) and abiotic (non-living, such as water and rock) components of the Earth system.

 - Black carbon A carbonaceous aerosol that is emitted as a result of the incomplete combustion of carbon-based fuels.
 Black carbon is operationally defined based on measurement of light absorption and chemical reactivity and/or thermal stability.
 It is sometimes referred to as soot.